saoirse-defi/CI-MS4-Farm2Table/README.md

 * The ability to make purchases using my credit/debit card.
 * To be able to quickly identify which sellers can deliver to my area.

+##### Consumer Goals

+* To find the best price for locally grown produce.
+* To support local business.

 ### Developer & Business Goals

-This section will outline goals set out by application creator both in relation to how they would like to develop as a software engineer & their financial goals as regards to the website.
+This section will outline my goals as the developer of the project, what the future of the website holds & how to generate revenue from the application.

 #### Developer Goals